 As long as it relates to Trustpilot, the types of wrongdoing you can report to us can include actions taken by a company, by a customer, or even by a member of the public.

-It might be that you have particular information about fraud or people writing (or offering to write) fake reviews on Trustpilot.
+It might be that you have particular information about fraud, people writing (or offering to write) fake reviews on Trustpilot, or businesses using fake TrustBox widgets in an attempt to mislead consumers about their Trustpilot reviews.
 It could also be appropriate to report information about misuse of our platform, abuse of Trustpilot’s functions, or anything else that seriously undermines Trustpilot.

 For example, a member of our community informed us about online advertisements where people offered to write fake reviews on Trustpilot for a small fee.
 We passed along the details to our team of investigators who looked into the case and were able to have the ads removed.